 The Transaction cannot be completed unless the proposals to approve the amendments to the Nabi certificate of incorporation to increase the number of authorized shares and to change the name of the company are approved by the affirmative vote of the holders of a majority of the outstanding shares of Nabi's common stock entitled to vote thereon, and the proposal to approve the issuance of Nabi common stock to Biota stockholders in the Transaction is approved by the affirmative vote of the holders of a majority of the votes cast on the proposal at the special meeting of Nabi stockholders.
-Accordingly, whether or not you plan to attend the special meeting, you are requested to promptly vote your shares by completing, signing and dating the enclosed proxy card or voting instruction form and returning it in the postage-paid envelope provided, or by voting over the telephone or via the Internet as instructed in these materials.
+Accordingly, whether or not you plan to attend the special meeting, you are requested to promptly vote your shares by completing, signing and dating the enclosed WHITE proxy card or WHITE voting instruction form and returning it in the postage-paid envelope provided, or by voting over the telephone or via the Internet as instructed in these materials.
 If you sign, date and mail your proxy card without indicating how you wish to vote, your vote will be counted as a vote "FOR" each of the proposals described above.
+If you have any questions or need assistance voting your WHITE proxy card, you can contact Morrow & Co., LLC, Nabi's proxy solicitation agent, at (203) 658-9400 or toll-free at (800) 607-0088.